Alice in Wonderland (2010 film): Promotions

-On June 22, 2009, the first pictures of the film were released, showing Depp as the Mad Hatter, Hathaway as the White Queen, Bonham Carter as the Red Queen and Lucas as Tweedledee and Tweedledum.
-A new image of Alice was also released.
+On June 22, 2009, the first pictures of the film were released, showing Wasikowska as Alice, Depp as the Mad Hatter, Hathaway as the White Queen, Bonham Carter as the Red Queen and Lucas as Tweedledum and Tweedledee.
 In July, new photos emerged of Alice holding a white rabbit, the Mad Hatter with a hare, the Red Queen holding a pig, and the White Queen with a mouse.

 On July 22, 2009, a teaser trailer from the Mad Hatter's point of view was released on IGN but was shortly taken down because Disney claimed that the trailer was not supposed to be out yet.
 The teaser was also planned to premiere along with a trailer of Robert Zemeckis' film adaptation of A Christmas Carol on July 24, 2009, for G-Force.
-The following day, the teaser trailer premiered at Comic-Con but the trailer shown was different from the one that leaked.
-The ComicCon version didn't have the Mad Hatter's dialogue.
-Instead, it featured "Time to Pretend" by MGMT, and the clips shown were in a different order than in the leaked version.
-The leaked version was originally to be shown to one of the three Facebook groups used to promote the film that had the most members.
-The groups used to promote the film are "The Loyal Subjects of the Red Queen", "The Loyal Subjects of the White Queen" and "The Disloyal Subjects of the Mad Hatter".
+The next day, the teaser trailer premiered at San Diego Comic-Con, but the trailer shown was different from the one which leaked.
+The Comic-Con version didn't have the Mad Hatter's dialogue.
+Instead, it featured "Time to Pretend" by MGMT and the clips shown were in a different order than in the leaked version.
+The leaked version was originally to be shown to one of the three Facebook groups used to promote the film which had the most members.
+The groups used to promote the film are "The Loyal Subjects of the Red Queen", "The Loyal Subjects of the White Queen", and "The Disloyal Subjects of the Mad Hatter".

-Also at ComicCon, props from the film were displayed in an "Alice in Wonderland" exhibit.
+Also at Comic-Con, props from the film were displayed in an "Alice in Wonderland" exhibit.
 Costumes featured in the exhibit included the Red Queen's dress, chair, wig, glasses, and scepter; the White Queen's dress, wig and a small model of her castle; the Mad Hatter's suit, hat, wig, chair and table; Alice's dress and battle armor (to slay the Jabberwocky).
-Other props included the "DRINK ME" bottles, the keys, an "EAT ME" pastry and stand-in models of the White Rabbit and March Hare.

-A nighttime party area at the Disney California Adventure theme park was created, called "Mad T Party".
+Other props were the "DRINK ME" bottles, the keys, an "EAT ME" pastry, and stand-in models of the White Rabbit and March Hare.
+A nighttime party area at Disney California Adventure theme park was created, called "Mad T Party".

 Video games

 On July 23, 2009, Disney Interactive Studios announced that an Alice in Wonderland video game, developed by French game studio Étranges Libellules, would be released in the same week as the film for the Wii, Nintendo DS, and Microsoft Windows.
 The soundtrack was composed by video games music composer Richard Jacques.
 The Wii, DS, and PC versions were released on March 2, 2010.

-Disney Interactive released in 2013 the game Alice in Wonderland: A New Champion for iOS.
+Disney Interactive released the game Alice in Wonderland: A New Champion for iOS in 2013.